Suhas-Tatte/Sketch-Maker/README.md

-This is a program which convets a given image file to sketch
+This is a Image to Sketch Convertor program done using Python language